Questions & Answers

 - Do I need to buy jerseys or other equipment to play?

 Every player should have several common items as follows: several “black” spandex shorts, "black" knee pads, "black" socks and a good pair of volleyball shoes.
-Local Team players will receive 2 shirts; Regional Teams 2 jerseys and 2 practice shirts; State Teams 3 jerseys and 2 practice shirts; and, Elite Teams 4 jerseys, Nike volleyball shoes and 2 practice shirts.
+Local Team players will receive 2 shirts; Regional Teams 2 jerseys and 2 practice shirts; Elite Teams 3 jerseys and 2 practice shirts; and, Elite Pro Teams 4 jerseys, Nike volleyball shoes and 2 practice shirts.
 As we are a Nike Elite Club, all our jerseys are Nike.
-Our Elite Teams are required to wear all Nike brand gear during tournaments.
+Our Elite Pro and Elite Teams are required to wear all Nike brand gear during tournaments.

 - How are hotels selected?